MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/AdsApp.md

 |Name|Type|Description|
 |-|-|-
 backgroundColor|string|Optional.
 The background color to use in the UX for the label.
 You may specify the color using:<ul><li>A three-byte hexadecimal number in the form #RRGGBB or #RBG.
 For example, CB0400 or F00.</li><li>One of the 16 known CSS color names.
 For example, aqua, yellow, and fuchsia.</li></ul>Consider accessability when choosing the color.
 If not specified, a random color is chosen for you. description|string|Optional.
 A description that describes the label's use.
-The maximum size is 200 characters. name|string|Required.
+The maximum size is 200 characters.<br /><br />If you specify `backgroundColor`, you must provide a description or empty string. name|string|Required.
 The label's name.
 The name is case sensitive and must be unique within the account.
 The maximum size is 80 characters.

 ### Returns